BurritoSuicide/Scry/README.md

 # Scry

 A modular terminal UI for OSINT investigations.
-Scry takes newline-separated indicators (emails, IPs, domains, JA4 fingerprints, hashes), routes them to selected vendors with personal or enterprise rate-limit profiles, and exports results as CSV and/or raw JSON dumps.
+Scry takes newline-separated indicators (emails (coming soon), IPs, domains, JA4 fingerprints (TBD), hashes), routes them to selected vendors with personal or enterprise rate-limit profiles, and exports results as CSV and/or raw JSON dumps.

 ## Installation